Ajay Gudavarthy

 Ajay Gudavarthy is a political theorist, analyst and columnist in India.
 He is associate professor in political science at Centre for Political Studies, Jawaharlal Nehru University, New Delhi.

 Education and family

-Ajay Gudavarthy is the son of G. Haragopal, an activist in civil rights movement.
+Ajay Gudavarthy is the son of Prof G. Haragopal, an activist in the civil rights movement and former dean of University of Hyderabad.

-Gudavarthy completed his PhD in 2003 from the Centre for Political Studies, Jawaharlal Nehru University, New Delhi under the supervision of Gurpreet Mahajan.
+Gudavarthy completed his PhD in 2002 from the Centre for Political Studies, Jawaharlal Nehru University, New Delhi under the supervision of Gurpreet Mahajan.
 His thesis was titled as "Fragmentation and Solidarity: A Study of Caste, Class and Gender Movements in Andhra Pradesh," which was a study of the interface between the three political movements, in light of new theoretical frameworks, with special reference to Critical Theory and Post-Marxism.

 Career

 Gudavarthy's first teaching assignment was at the National University of Juridical Sciences, Calcutta from 2001 to 2003.
 He then taught as assistant professor at the National Law School of India University, Bangalore from 2003 to 2006.
 He joined Centre for Political Studies, Jawaharlal Nehru University, New Delhi in 2006.
 In 2008, he was Charles Wallace Visiting Fellow, the School of Oriental and African Studies (SOAS), London.
 He was a visiting fellow, Goldsmith College, University of London in 2010 and Visiting Faculty at Centre for Human Rights, University of Hyderabad in 2011.
 He had been a visiting fellow at Centre for Citizenship, Civil society and Rule of Law, University of Aberdeen in 2012.